wangrongding/github-old-feed/README.md

 # Github Old Feed

-In the current feed, no matter how many filters you have added, I can't find the information I'm interested in.
+In the current feed, no matter how many filters I add, I can't find the information I'm interested in.
 I only care about the star and commit of people that I follow... and now I can't see that info.
 Don't the Devs that are taking care of these tasks use github?